 6. Verify Compliance and Security

-Most post-merger integrations involve the migration of critical data assets from the target company to the acquirers.
+Most post-merger integrations involve migrating critical data assets from the target company to the acquirers.
 This can result in cybersecurity vulnerabilities and compliance gaps if left unmonitored.
 The last thing any company wants is to gain publicity for their data breach just after a successful M&A deal.

-Hence, during the QA and UAT stages, we always recommend doing a meticulous compliance and security audit.
-The goal here is to ensure that all newly consolidated systems tick all the compliance boxes relevant to your industry.
-Then evaluate the most critical systems and newly-built data integrations from the security perspective.
+Hence, we always recommend doing a meticulous compliance and security audit during the QA and UAT stages.
+The goal is to ensure that all newly consolidated systems tick all the compliance boxes relevant to your industry.
+Then, evaluate the most critical systems and newly-built data integrations from the security perspective.

-As the old adage goes: “Plan your work and work your plan.”
+As the adage goes: “Plan your work and work your plan.”
 IT integration in mergers and acquisitions requires fastidious preparation at the pre-execution stage.
-You should have a clear understanding of how you plan to homogenize the different tech elements across the two companies and secure the talent you need to perform the transformations.
+You should clearly understand how you plan to homogenize the different tech elements across the two companies and secure the talent you need to perform the transformations.

 If you lack the capacity to perform the integrations, while also performing your core business, consider an IT outsourcing partnership.
 Quality IT talent is hard to find, while PMI often requires a wide range of skills, you may struggle to hire for.